athletics all time home run leaders

 Unlike the other four players ahead of him, Bob Johnson never enjoyed a 40-plus homer performance for the Athletics.
 He was quite consistent in the 10 years he spent with the organization, though.

 He debuted in 1933, which was his age-27 season.
-That’s certainly on the later side, but he was clearly ready for the Show.
+That’s certainly on the later side, but he was ready for the Show.
 Johnson slugged 21 homers with 93 RBI through 627 plate appearances as a rookie and never looked back.
 In his first nine seasons, he never hit fewer than 20 dingers while compiling 90-plus RBI.
 In each of the final seven seasons of this streak, he topped the century mark in the RBI category, too.

 Johnson posted an OPS greater than .900 in six seasons.
 The only time he strung more than one of those performances together came between 1936 and 1939 when he did it four years in a row.
 His averages during this time included a .312/.415/.546 line with 26 homers, 30 doubles, 10 triples, 114 RBI, and 103 runs scored.